MohitMair/llm-eval-harness-and-observability-dashboard/README.md

-# DeepEval — AA Breakdown AI Evaluation Harness
+# LLM Evaluation Harness using DeepEval

-An offline, local evaluation harness for a UK **AA breakdown insurance** conversational AI product.
+An offline, local evaluation harness for a conversational AI product. (a public website has been used as an example for sample scripts.
+No sensitive data of IP is compromised)

 A **JavaScript orchestrator** drives the flow and calls **Python DeepEval** to score each answer with an **LLM‑as‑judge** (local Ollama `llama3`).
 It produces per‑run reports, a diagnostic drill‑down, and a single self‑contained **HTML trend dashboard**.